MileHacker Logo

 Historical Layers

 Marbella's history dates back to ancient times, with evidence of Phoenician, Roman, and Moorish settlements.
-Each period left its mark, shaping the city's character.
+Each period left its mark, influencing the city's character.
 The Romans established settlements in the 2nd century BC; remains like the Roman Villa of Río Verde's mosaics indicate a prosperous presence.
 This period introduced early agricultural practices and trade routes.

 Moorish rule, starting in the 8th century, profoundly influenced Marbella, then 'Marbil-la'.
 The Old Town, with its labyrinthine streets and remnants of the Arab wall and castle, attests to this time.
 The Moors introduced sophisticated irrigation systems, new crops, and architectural styles.
 The Christian Reconquista brought Marbella under Castilian rule in 1485.
 The city then developed as a fishing and agricultural community.
 In the mid-20th century, Prince Alfonso von Hohenlohe's Marbella Club Hotel (1954) transformed it into a glamorous international resort.
 Puerto Banús's development in the 1970s cemented its luxury reputation.